-Clinical research has demonstrated that it is important to view yourself as a cancer survivor from the day you are diagnosed.
-We will encourage that kind of thinking.
-As your active treatment winds down, you will meet with your doctor to establish a long-term plan to monitor your recovery, manage any remaining side effects and periodically make sure the cancer has not returned.
+As your treatments wind down, you will meet with your doctor to establish a long-term plan to monitor your recovery, manage any remaining side effects and periodically make sure your cancer has not returned.
 This plan will likely include a schedule of physician visits and tests.

 Our team includes: